Archcord-Community/code-of-conduct/README.md

 - **Guideline:** Do not share content depicting animal abuse, graphic gore, or excessive violence.

 #### 1.3.4 - Self-Harm and Suicide
 - **Guideline:** Content related to self-harm or suicide is not allowed.
-Using such topics manipulatively will result in immediate removal.
+Using such topics in a manipulative/negative way will result in immediate removal.
+We would also recommend not talking about these topics, because it might trigger someone that are facing the same issues in their own life, or they have someone close that has/had dealt with issues like this in the past.

 **Punishment Escalation:**
 - **First Offense:** You may receive a ticket unless the content is deemed severe, in which case a moderator may remove you immediately.